-Drug advice for young people
+Drugs and alcohol advice for young people

 What are the risks with drugs?

 - You’re not sure what you’re getting.
-Drugs vary in strength, quality, and effects.
-You can buy the same thing from the same dealer and find it varies massively from week-to-week.
+Drugs vary in strength, quality and effects.
+You can buy the same thing from the same dealer and find it varies massively from week to week.
 If you're not sure what you're taking, it's easy to overdose.

-- You might make bad choices.
+You might make bad choices.
 Drugs can lower your inhibitions and make you act differently.
-You might put yourself in a dangerous situation or do something you regret, like having an accident, getting into a fight, or having unsafe sex, or sex you wouldn't want to have if you hadn't taken something.
+You might put yourself in a dangerous situation or do something you regret, like having an accident, getting into a fight, having unsafe sex, or sex you wouldn't want to have if you hadn't taken something.

 Safer drug use